jacobfholland/medusa/docs/markdown/docstring.md

 - Text begins on the same line the comment begins on.
 - If a single line, ending quotations stay on same line.
 - Left aligned with the opening quotations.
+- A line break between the description and sections

 #### 2. Notes: *(if applicable)*
 ```